 In 1964, Charles Kao and George Hockham from Standard Communications Laboratory in England published a paper that demonstrated, in theory, how removing impurities from glass fibers could dramatically improve light loss.

 It was not until 1970 that scientists at Corning Glass Works created a single mode fiber that had less than a 20dB/km attenuation.
 This result was achieved by doping silica glass with titanium.
+The attenuation barrier was broken by four scientists at Corning Glass Works, Robet Maurer, Donald Keck, Peter Schultz and Frank Zimar are creditd with the accomplishment.
 Bell Laboratories, along with Morton Panish, Izuo Hayashi and a group from the Physical Institute in Leningrad showcased a semiconductor diode laser that could emit continuous waves at room temperature in 1973.

 In the late 1970’s and 1980’s, telephone companies began to use fiber extensively in their communications networks.
 In the mid-1980’s Sprint founded the first nationwide, 100 percent digital fiber network.
 A reduction in the cost of long distance systems came in 1986 with the erbium-doped fiber amplifier developed by David Payne of the University of Southampton and Emmanuel Desurvire at Bell Laboratories.
 The first transatlantic telephone cable went into operation in 1988 utilizing Desurvire’s laser amplification technology.